thinkst/canarytokens-docs/docs/guide/mcp-token.md

 Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.

 The JSON configuration that is displayed can be copied or downloaded into a file named `mcp.json`.
 These files are commonly found in code repositories in sub-directories that contain toolchain configurations.
-Common examples would be `.vscode/`, `.claude/`, or `.cursor/`.
+Common examples would be `.claude/`, or `.cursor/`.
+VSCode will look for a file named `.mcp.json` (note the prepended '.') in the root of a workspace.